 Risks are measured and managed using the comprehensive approach whereby all existing risk factors and relationships between such factors are taken into account.
-Monitoring and control of risks are based on the limits established by the Bank.
+Monitoring and control of risks are based on the limits established by the Bank as well as global risk appetite.
 These limits reflect the Bank's business strategy and market environment, as well as the level of risk that the Bank is willing to accept.